American Impressionism: Emerging style

 Impressionism was initially unpopular in the United States.
 At the first exhibit in 1886, Americans were attracted to the landscape paintings but were offended by the realist figures and nudity depicted in other paintings.
 American artists were hesitant to adopt the style of Impressionism while studying in France as it was created as a radical rejection of tradition at the Academy and American artists hoped to gain acceptance through their traditional academy studies.
-Over time, American patrons began to accept the abstract forms of Impressionism, especially as American artists, such as Mary Cassatt, began to adopt the styles of French Impressionism.
+Over time, American patrons began to accept the abstract forms of Impressionism, especially as American artists, such as Cassatt, began to adopt the styles of French Impressionism.

 Mary Cassatt

-Mary Cassatt played a large role in the adoption of Impressionism by American patrons.
-Mary Cassatt formed a close relationship with Edgar Degas, who, impressed by her work, invited her to show with the French Impressionists in 1877.
+Cassatt played a large role in the adoption of Impressionism by American patrons.
+Cassatt formed a close relationship with Edgar Degas, who, impressed by her work, invited her to show with the French Impressionists in 1877.
 She was the only American ever to exhibit her work alongside the original Impressionists in France.
 Through her connections to wealthy upperclass Americans, Cassatt convinced many of her friends of the artistic merits of Impressionism and encouraged the purchase of French works.